IIT Madras

-Indian Institute of Technology Madras (popularly known as IITM or IIT Madras) is a public technical university located in Chennai, Tamil Nadu, India.
-It is selected as one of the 8 public Institutes of Eminence of India.
-As one of the Indian Institutes of Technology (IITs), it is recognized as an Institute of National Importance.
+The Indian Institute of Technology Madras (IIT Madras or IITM) is a public research university and technical institute located in Chennai, Tamil Nadu, India.
+It is one of the eight public Institutes of Eminence of India.
+As an Indian Institute of Technology (IIT), IIT Madras is also recognized as an Institute of National Importance by the Government of India.

-Founded in 1959 with technical and financial assistance from the former government of West Germany, it was the third Indian Institute of Technology established by the Government of India.
-IIT Madras is ranked the top engineering institute in India by the Ministry of Education's National Institutional Ranking Framework since its inception in 2016..
-IIT Madras secured the first spot with a score of 90.04 in the National Institute Ranking Framework.
+Founded in 1959 with technical, academic and financial assistance from the then government of West Germany, IITM was the third Indian Institute of Technology established by the Government of India.
+IIT Madras has consistently ranked as the best engineering institute in India by the Ministry of Education's National Institutional Ranking Framework (NIRF) since the ranking's inception in 2016.

 History

-In 1956, the West German Government offered technical assistance for establishing an institute of higher education in engineering in India.
-The first Indo-German agreement was signed in Bonn, West Germany in 1959 for the establishment of the Indian Institute of Technology at Madras.
-IIT Madras was started with technical, academic and financial assistance from the Government of West Germany and was at the time the largest international educational project sponsored by the West German government.
-The Government of the Federal Republic of Germany has agreed to provide the following assistance in the establishment of a higher technological institute at Madras:
+In 1956, the West German Government rendered technical assistance to establish a state-of-the-art engineering institute in India.
+Soon, the first Indo-German agreement was signed in Bonn, West Germany, in 1959 for the establishment of the Indian Institute of Technology in Madras (now Chennai).
+IIT Madras was started with technical, academic and financial assistance from the Government of West Germany.
+It was at the time the most significant international educational project sponsored by the Federal Republic of Germany.
+As part of the agreement, the West German government committed to providing various forms of assistance for the development of the institute in Madras: